 The proofreading feature missed an error I made, what happened?

 The proofreading feature is not a replacement for carefully reading what you write.
 It is a safety net meant to capture common mistakes and bring them to your attention.
 Finding every error is not yet possible with today’s technology.

-This feature is activated by default.
+This feature is activated by default in Jetpack versions lower than 7.3.
 It can be deactivated any time by toggling the Check your spelling, style, and grammar setting in the Composing section from Jetpack — Settings — Writing in your dashboard.